DHTMLX/docs-suite/docs/dataview/features.md

 # Features

+This page contains structured information that will help you to start working with DHTMLX Dataview and go into deep dive on its functionality.

 ## How to start with DHTMLX Dataview

-In this section you can find out how to initialize Dataview, how to load data into the component and how to integrate Dataview into your applications
+In this section you can find out how to initialize Dataview, how to load data into the component and how to integrate Dataview into your applications.

 ### Initialization